CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 ## Lab scenario

-You need to package and deploy Azure Virtual Desktop applications in an Active Directory Domain Services (Microsoft Entra DS) environment.
+You need to package and deploy Azure Virtual Desktop applications in an Micrrosoft Entra DS (formerly AD DS) environment.

 ## Lab Objectives